androidtrojan1/android_trojan/README.md

 Upd.
 15.09.16  PROJECT MOVED!
 The code above is older (base) version!

-The links to the latest and constantly updated version are below:
+The links to the latest and constantly updated public version are below:

 HERE ARE LINKS TO ALL THE COMPONENTS: